Sample Weighting

 Bootstrap (BS)

 Bootstrap replicates are formed by re-sampling PSUs with replacement within each stratum, drawing the same number of PSUs as observed in the sample for every replicate.
-The selection is independent across replicates.
-We then rescale the weights (e.g., Rao–Wu rescaled bootstrap) so estimators remain unbiased under the design.
+The selection is independent across replicates, and weights are rescaled (e.g., Rao–Wu rescaled bootstrap) so estimators remain unbiased under the design.

-Replicate count: if n_reps is omitted, create_bs_wgts() defaults to 500 (increase for highly non-linear targets).
+If n_reps is omitted, create_bs_wgts() defaults to 500 replicates.
+Increase this for highly non-linear targets.

 bs_sample = rep_sample.weighting.create_bs_wgts(